-All pupils have a PLP which is at the heart of their learning pathway and identify;
+All pupils have a tracked set of targets which is at the heart of their learning pathway and identify;

-- The short-term SMART targets set for the child. - The strategies and resources to be used. - A review which monitors progress and helps to set new targets

-• When the plan is to be reviewed.
+- The short-term SMART targets set for the child. - The strategies and resources to be used. - A review which monitors progress and helps to set new targets - When the plan is to be reviewed.

-Written and evaluated by the class team and wider professionals targets in the PLP include;
+Written and evaluated by the class team and wider professionals targets include;

 - EHCP objectives

 - Academic targets in core curriculum areas

 - SCERTS targets

 - Life Skills towards adulthood targets

-- Support strategies to enable positive wellbeing and behaviour

 All targets are shared with pupils and their parents/carers at regular intervals through Pupil Progress Meetings and Parent consultations once at term.
-Class teachers ensure that student targets are communicated to other staff across the school.
+Class teachers ensure that pupil targets are communicated to other staff across the school.